The Car Connection Nissan Murano CrossCabriolet Overview

-The CrossCabriolet's drivetrain is Nissan's familiar 3.5-liter V-6 engine, producing 265 horsepower, mated to its continuously variable transmission (CVT), just as in the standard Murano.
-The combination provides a steady, unsurprising stream of power that's smooth and well quieted in this iteration.
+The CrossCabriolet's drivetrain was Nissan's familiar 3.5-liter V-6 engine, producing 265 horsepower, mated to its continuously variable transmission (CVT), just as in the standard Murano.
+The combination provided a steady, unsurprising stream of power that's smooth and well quieted in this iteration.
 Fuel economy stays relatively high, at 17 mpg city and 22 mpg highway, despite the added weight of all-wheel drive and structural reinforcements.

-On the road, the CrossCabriolet has the same ride height as the stock Murano crossover.
-It has fairly responsive steering, but its ride is softer, and the convertible version bounds more, with less damping and more quiver in the body structure itself.
+On the road, the CrossCabriolet had the same ride height as the stock Murano crossover.
+It has fairly responsive steering, but its ride was softer, and the convertible version bounded more, with less damping and more quiver in the body structure itself.

-The all-wheel drive system, in fact, is standard on the Murano CrossCabriolet, which may assist in moving the greater weight of the convertible--not to mention helping to beef up its body structure.
-The suspension is also refined and recalibrated to accommodate the changes to the body as well.
-That convertible top, by the way, is so massive that it comes with its own sunroof--a glass panel that folds away neatly with the top.
+The all-wheel drive system, in fact, was standard on the Murano CrossCabriolet, which helped move the greater weight of the convertible--not to mention helping to beef up its body structure.
+The suspension was also refined and re-calibrated to accommodate the changes to the body as well.
+That convertible top, by the way, was so massive that it came with its own sunroof--a glass panel that folded away neatly with the top.

 Launched in 2011, the Nissan Murano CrossCabriolet carried over largely unchanged for 2012.
 Changes for 2013 included a pair of new paint colors and a new design for the 20-inch alloy wheels.
 Just one model is offered, with limited options.
 Standard equipment includes heated seats, a rearview camera, satellite radio, and Bluetooth and USB connectivity.
 In 2012, Nissan dropped the previously standard navigation system and cut the price by $1,850.
-The Murano CrossCabriolet is still likely to leave the lot at $45,000 or more, proving once again that beauty is in the eye of the beholder.
+The Murano CrossCabriolet still usually left the lot at $45,000 or more, proving once again that beauty is in the eye of the beholder.

-If nothing else, it's a vehicle that turns heads and starts conversations.
+If nothing else, it was a vehicle that turns heads and starts conversations.
 That's often desirable in southern California, which is where most of the few CrossCabrios we've seen in the wild have been located.